 NEW BOOK REVIEW: Re-producing Chineseness in Southeast Asia.
 Scholarship and identity in comparative perspective

 Identifying Chinese in Southeast Asia, and identifying as a Chinese in Southeast Asia, are both equally fraught with difficulties.
 As in most other parts of the world, the population of Southeast Asia are increasingly diverse with expats and migrants now prosaic in the locality.
 For such ethnic non-Chinese, the political effects of their intellectual and social activities on traditional Chinese communities are often at the forefront of their minds, while conventional Chinese, in turn, are confronted with the necessity of integration and adaptation in a globalised world.
 Then, there are also the diasporic Chinese who are for all intents and purposes outsiders looking in.
 Diasporic Chinese are outsiders in their non-Chinese environments and they stand outside the local, indigenous Chinese scene, never really able to truly blend in.
 But more still, Chineseness also face another agitator, and that is politics.
 Political China asserts, provokes, and challenges political ideologies, value systems, and modes of existence.
 It creates rifts, binds together, and leaks from its Chineseness into matters that are altogether not Chinese.
 Chinese identification therefore generally, and in Southeast Asia specifically, is often both a catalyst of, and an obstacle for self-understanding as well as self-representation. more…

 We are sorry to announce that the weekly newsletter has come to an end.
 You are still welcome to subscribe to our newsletter so that you can receive irregular information about our new projects etc. Please also use our newsletter archives.

-THE LIST OF BOOKS AVAILABLE FOR REVIEWS HAS BEEN UPDATED (September, 1st, 2016):
+THE LIST OF BOOKS AVAILABLE FOR REVIEWS HAS BEEN UPDATED (August, 29th, 2017):

 Please download the list of books available for reviews.